GaetanLepage/phd-manuscript/sections/2_simulator/1_intro/0_index.typ

 *Human Robot interactions.*
 Human-robot interactions are another dynamic field of study @robinson_robotic_2023.
-This wide-field encompasses all the tasks that require robots to operate nearby or directly with humans.
+This broad field encompasses all the tasks that require robots to operate nearby or directly with humans.
 Such scenarios bring additional difficulties, such as safety implications or social acceptance.
-In their survey, Zacharaki et al. summarize the existing works on safety in #acr("HRI") but also insist on the several open problems remaining.
+Zachari et al. @zacharaki_safety_2020 conducted an extensive survey on the multiple facets of safety in #acr("HRI").
+They enumerate the numerous remaining open problems in this field.
-Adding machine learning techniques in social robotics introduces new possibilities and safety difficulties.
+For instance, adding machine learning techniques in social robotics introduces new possibilities and safety difficulties.
 Simulation is therefore compelling to researchers working in #acr("HRI").
 Abeyruwan et al. @abeyruwan_i-sim2real_2023 propose a framework to train #acr("RL") policies for human-interaction tasks.
-Specifically, they train a robot arm to play table-tennis against a human adversary.
+Specifically, they train a robot arm to play table tennis against a human adversary.
-The learning process iteratively switches from a simulated environment to a real physical system involving a human player.
+The learning process iteratively switches from a simulated environment to a physical system involving a human player.

-@kaur_simulators_2022 @sprague_socialgym_2023

-// TODO: add social robotics example
+Kaur et al. @kaur_simulators_2022 insist on the importance of modeling human behaviors in #acr("HRI") simulators.
+They reviewed the existing simulators for mobile robot navigation in pedestrian-rich environments.
+They identified the key missing features of available solutions.
+For instance, the richness of human behavior models is not satisfying as they often lack realism and diversity.
+Sprague et al. @sprague_socialgym_2023 proposed _SocialGym 2.0_, a multi-agent j navigation simulator that models robot-robot and human-robot interactions.
+Safety is another crucial challenge when humans are added to the loop.

 *Sim2Real challenges.*